Harmonym/security-lab-time-for-agents/docs/docs/lab-01-sdl-instructions.md

 ### Add the instructions to your GitHub Copilot
 1. Make sure you have the GitHub Copilot extension installed
-2. Open your target repository. *Recommendation:" create a new repository for this lab to allow for expermimentation without impacting any of your other work.
+2. Open your target repository. *Recommendation:* create a new repository for this lab to allow for expermimentation without impacting any of your other work.
 3. In the root of your repository, create a file named `.github/agent-instructions.md'
 4. Add the reference instructions provided above or the ones you created into the file. *Optional:* you should review and customize them as appropriate.